<?xml version="1.0" encoding="iso-8859-1"?>

 <item>

-<title>Bruce Schneier Fact Number 166</title>
+<title>Bruce Schneier Fact Number 1026</title>

-<guid isPermaLink="true">http://www.schneierfacts.com/fact/166</guid>
+<guid isPermaLink="true">https://www.schneierfacts.com/facts/1026</guid>

 </item>